Can You Beat A Poker Bot?

 Using bots will most likely get you banned on any online casino but tracking software doesn’t pose such a big threat.
 However, casinos’ policies differ on this matter: some allow them, some not.

 As all serious poker players know, success in poker depends on how well you can observe the habits of your opponents and act accordingly.
 Therefore, a HUD can gain you a valuable edge with its statistics regarding opponents’ patterns.

 As a rule of thumb, it’s best to check the Terms and Conditions of the site you’re playing at.
 If there’s no specification regarding tracking software, check with Support before using any HUD.
-In our experience, trusted online casinos often forbid the use of HUDs as well in order to promote fair play.
+In our experience, best online casinos UK often forbid the use of HUDs as well in order to promote fair play.

 Here are the 4 most common cues: